 Royal Commission into Institutional Responses to Child Sexual Abuse

-The Anglican Church of Australia has supported the work of the Royal Commission since its establishment in 2013.
+The Anglican Church of Australia supported the work of the Royal Commission during its term of operation.

-The Royal Commission has conducted public hearings into ten case studies involving Anglican Church authorities.
+Between 2013 and 2017 the Royal Commission conducted public hearings into ten case studies involving Anglican Church authorities.